GarrettJenkinson/informME/README.md

 	makeBedsForDiffMethAnalysis.sh [OPTIONS] -- PHENO1 PHENO2

-This function makes BED files for the methylation analysis results obtained after running informME\_run.sh for two given phenotypes PHENO1 and PHENO2.
+This function makes BED files for the differential methylation analysis results obtained after running informME\_run.sh for two given phenotypes PHENO1 and PHENO2.
 By default, the input files (both analysis files) are expected to be located in INTERDIR/chr#/PHENO1\_analysis.mat and INTERDIR/chr#/PHENO2\_analysis.mat respectively.
-In addition, the output files will be stored in FINALDIR and will have the following names and content:
+In addition, the output files are stored in FINALDIR and have the following names and content:

 * dMML-PHENO1-VS-PHENO2.bed: differences in mean methylation levels